Devictorinos/Dbw/README.md

 It's also possible to setup default connection settings inside the class and override them if needed, when calling the class.

-It's very friendly with <strong>SQL</strong> methods like <strong>SELECT, INSERT, UPDATE, DELETE.</strong> and has method to convert ASCII chars after fetch, when working with hebrew data
+It's very friendly with <strong>SQL</strong> methods like <strong>SELECT, INSERT, UPDATE, DELETE.</strong>

+Also has a method to convert ASCII chars after fetch, when working with hebrew data.

 More features coming soon :)